yingkaisha/JAMC_20_0057/README.md

 Part II: Daily precipitation.
 J. Appl.
 Meteor.
 Climatol., 59, 2075–2092, https://doi.org/10.1175/JAMC-D-20-0058.1.

-*Update*
+*May 29, 2021*

-The authors have implemented the UNET and its variants in the [keras-unet-collection](https://github.com/yingkaisha/keras-unet-collection).
+*Update:* the authors have implemented the UNET and its variants in the [keras-unet-collection](https://github.com/yingkaisha/keras-unet-collection).

 This package is available through PIPy:
 ```